Available over any three days you choose, or consider one of these options if you'd like to join a small group:

 crampon techniques such as pied marche, pied plat, pied troisieme and frontpointing

 ice axe techniques like caning, daggering, traction and self arrest

 anchor building in snow and ice using pickets, ice screws, bollards and snow seats

 ropework, knots, belaying, multipitch transitions and rope management

 glacier travel, route finding, navigation

 Here's a typical itinerary for a three day Mt.
 Rainier Prep Course:

-"If you're thinking about climbing Mt Rainier in 2011, the best place to get started is in the White Mountains of NH with a Rainier Prep course with Synnott Mountain Guides.
-I did a 3 day course with Synnott Mountain Guides in March 2010 and the training I got there helped me get to the top of Mt Rainier on June 29, 2010.
+"If you're thinking about climbing Mt Rainier, the best place to get started is in the White Mountains of NH with a Rainier Prep course with Synnott Mountain Guides.
+I did a 3 day course with Synnott Mountain Guides in March and the training I got there helped me get to the top of Mt Rainier in June.
 Prime yourself for summit success on Rainier by training with Mark Synnott.
 You will be very glad you did!!"

 New York, NY